 Around once every half hour, Accelo will connect and sync with your Exchange, Outlook, or Google Calendar server, and import a list of any new appointments that you've created.
-They're represented in your Schedule and in your Work screen as purple entries.
+They're represented in your Schedule and in your Work screen as maroon entries.

 Sync your Google Calendar.